itteerde/dndCampRotFM/README.md

 The group buys and equips an Axe Beak, and heads to **Targos** to look for the expedition.
 The group meets **Keegan Valryn**, being led there by his sled dog.
 He is missing his husband **Gerrit**, who was leading a group of adventurers to **Kelvin's Cairn** by way of **Cair-Konig**. **Gerrit** led them there with a sled with six dogs.
 He offers free lodgin in the tavern and some artwork.
 They left three days ago.
 The dog reports (Speak Animals) that it was a large beast next to the mountain.
 Ezo convinces the dog to lead the group to where it happened. **Keegan** suggests to visit the supplier in **Caer-Konig** as that would have been where **Gerrit** would have picked up supplies.

+When arriving in **Caer Dineval** Kythos Snowbraid met **Kadroth**, asking for supplies. **Kadroth** accepted his request, however should Snowbraid return before the party kills duergar, Snowbraid is a deadman.
+While waiting tracks down the source of the `Lantern of Tracking` having lit up and indeed finds **Chwinga** playing tricks on an old woman.
+Ezo talks to one of them and that one starts following Ezo.

 # Ledger
 - Group owes Gial 0gp.